 This committee is chaired by Mrs Harrison who is a long standing Governor at Lytham Hall Park and is an experienced educational consultant.
 The Committee scrutinises all pupil progress and attainment data and monitors the quality of our school improvement plan key priorities and the impact these have pupil achievement.
 The committee also monitors the impact of the use of our Pupil Premium Funding and Sports Funding.
 They have a clear and significant focus on ensuring standards remain high as the school has grown in size to two form entry.

-The Committee received a presentation from the assistant headteacher reviewing the impact of the school improvement plan key priority in Teaching and Learning and the impact of the work of both senior leaders and an external consultant.
-The committee regularly have opportunities to examine pupils’ work and identify examples of impact, this year they examined mastery in mathematics and reviewed the PowerMaths Scheme supporting its implementation in Autumn 2018.
-This linked to the School Improvement Plans for 2017/18 and 2018/19.
+The Committee received a presentation from the assistant headteacher reviewing the impact of the school improvement plan key linked 3 year project - TIME and the introduction of the maths mastery and the Powermaths Scheme of Work.
+The committee regularly have opportunities to examine pupils’ work and identify examples of impact, this year they examined mastery in mathematics and reviewed the PowerMaths Scheme supporting its implementation.
+The committee also reviewed the SIP key priority linked to the curriculum vision and provision at Hall Park.
+This linked to the School Improvement Plans for 2018/19.

 FINANCIAL PERFORMANCE and STAFFING COMMITTEE

-The committee have ensured the funding is available to put together an effective and growing teaching team.
-This has included increased staffing in larger cohorts and increased administrator hours as pupil numbers have grown.
-They have authorised the funding of significant building works providing an excellent learning environment linked to the school vision for independent pupil learning and collaboration.
+The committee have ensured the funding is available to put together an effective and growing teaching team prioritising funding for high quality professional development for all staff.
+The committee have authorised the funding of significant building works providing an excellent learning environment linked to the school vision for independent pupil learning and collaboration.

-The committee explored benchmarking for 2017/18 and concluded that spending has impacted favourably as pupils’ achievement remains high.
+The committee explored benchmarking for 2018/19 and concluded that spending has continued to impact favourably as pupils’ achievement remains high.
 This often links to the proactive decision made in relation to investment in and appointment of high quality staff.

 STRATEGY AND VISION COMMITTEE